evilusean/Pysean/LocateSeans/ME-DestructSean.md

 I thought about it for a while, with canada, america, venezuella (intentionally left uncapitalized) being net oil exporters I decided to do some napkin math

 If the middle east gets destroyed, that's, what?
-20-30% of the worlds cheap oil supply gone for at minimum the next 10 years - decadent ME dictatorships toppled

-Mutually assured destruction when they start targetting eachothers infrastructure, desalination plants, that takes AT MINIMUM 10+ years to rebuild
+20-30% of the worlds cheap oil supply gone for at minimum the next 10 years - decadent ME dictatorships toppled - Mutually assured destruction when they start targetting eachothers infrastructure, desalination plants, that takes AT MINIMUM 10+ years to rebuild.
 When empires collapse, they do so from the periphery to the core, venezuella was recently captured by the us, 51st state talk, greenland, etc.

 Petrodollar is turning into the petroyuan, if america holds, what? like 50%ish of the worlds oil is under their thumb - If you want to buy from america use CBDC